EdmundBenedict/lordcephei.github.io/pages/plbndsdoc.md

 Note the following points:

 + the highly dispersive band between &Gamma; and A in the window (-2,0) eV, is black, indicating its _sp_ character.
-The band contines to positive energy between &Gamma; and M. You can also see the bottom of the band starting at around -10 eV at &Gamma;, and traces of it near on the &Gamma;-K line starting at &Gamma; near -0.5 eV
+The band continues on &Gamma;-M line to positive energy.
+You can also see traces of it on the &Gamma;-K line, starting at &Gamma; near -0.5 eV, The bottom of the band start at around -10 eV at &Gamma;.
 + The majority and minority _d_ bands are quite distinct.
 This means that <i>s<sub>z</sub></i> is almost a good quantum number.
 In the absence of spin-orbit coupling it _is_ a good quantum number.
-If spin-orbit coupling significantly admixes &uarr; and &darr; red and green would bleed together.
+If spin-orbit coupling significantly admixes &uarr; and &darr; character, red and green would bleed together, which would appear as yellow.
 + The majority and minority _d_ bands are approximately the same shape, but split by about 1.6 eV.
-This is as expected, since it is known that the spin part of potential is nearly the same for all the _d_ bands.
-The bands are spin split by a constant value of
+It is known that the spin part of potential is similar for all the _d_ orbitals.
+The bands are spin split by an approximately constant value of
   <i>I</i>&times;<i>M</i>, where <i>I</i> and <i>M</i> are respectively the Stoner parameter and the magnetic moment.
 In 3_d_ transition
   metals Cr, Mn, Fe, Co and Ni, <i>I</i> is close to 1 eV.
 Also for Co, <i>M</i>=1.6 <i>&mu;</i><sub>B</sub>.